CarlQLange/fit/readme.md

 The fastest way to show how how this is cool is to show you.
 This is how it goes:

-	~ $ fit play "guitar and a heart"
+	~ $ fit "play some songs by the foo fighters"
-	Playing A Guitar and A Heart
+	Playing Everlong by Foo Fighters
-	Took 5.4229278564453125 seconds.
+	Took 3.789 seconds.
 	~ $

 ##So basically

-fit works by (currently) getting the Levenshtein distance of what you typed and checking it against *all* the songs in your iTunes library and getting the best match.
-It's pretty sweet!
+fit is an iTunes controller that tries to understand natural English commands.

+I wrote fit as a command-line application so I wouldn't have to tab out of vim to change my song.
+It's since gotten a web interface too, so you can do it from your browser.
+AND it has speech support so you can talk to it!

 ##it still sucks though

+fit works by getting the Levenshtein distance from your input to the songs in your iTunes library.
+(Levenshtein distance is basically an easy way to measure how different two strings are)

 Levenshtein distance is _very_ imperfect for this usage.
 For example:

-	~ $ fit play "lower your eyelids"
+	~ $ fit "play lower your eyelids"
-	Playing Open Your Eyes
+	Playing Know your enemy
-	Took 5.201683044433594 seconds.
+	Took 5.429 seconds.
-	~ $ fit play "lower your eyelids to die"
+	~ $ fit "play lower your eyelids to die"
-	Playing How Your Heart Is Wired
+	Playing Closer To The Edge
+	Took 5.835 seconds.
+	~ $ fit "play lower your eyelids to die with the" Playing Lower Your Eyelids To Die With The Sun
-	Took 5.951024055480957 seconds.
+	Took 6.485 seconds.
+	~ $

 That _should_ have played M83's awesome 3am song "Lower Your Eyelids To Die With The Sun" BUT IT DIDN'T.

-I have plans to fix this though.

-##OH REALLY

-Yes.
-Because I get _so_ much information from the iTunes library, there's a lot more context I should be using.
-I should be, for example, able to handle

-	~ $ fit play "coldplay"

-or

-	~ $ fit play "a song by anamanaguchi"

-or

-	~ $ fit play "a song I like but haven't heard in a while"

-(By using artists, play count, last play date, etc.)

-Obviously, Levenshtein distance sucks for all of this and I'll probably need to do some actual language processing (or I can hide it behind a whole bunch of if statements because nobody knows the difference right?).
-I'm not doing that right now because it's 9am and I've been awake all night.
-*But!* This is cool and I'll keep working on it. _Probably_.
+However, you can narrow down what you want by, for example, telling fit who plays the song.
+(This still doesn't work for the above example, because Levenshtein distance doesn't equalse the length of the strings)

+Also, speech support is flaky.
+This mightn't be the case for you, but it has a damn hard time understanding my irish accent.

 ##Can I use it right now?

 Yes!
 If you like.

 However, this only works on OSX.
-That's just how life goes - until Windows has Applescript I don't think it's possible to interact with iTunes.
+That's just how life goes - until Windows has Applescript (as in, never) I don't think it's possible to interact with iTunes.
 I use applescript to play, pause, and generally make iTunes do things.
 No other way, as far as I know.

 Also!
 You need python3.
 Apparently it doesn't come installed by default on OSX, so you'll have to get it yourself.
 You do that by grabbing the installer from http://python.org/download/releases/3.2.2/ and running it.
 You could also do